 Via di San Vito Fountain Rome

 History and description

-In that year Lombardi was commissioned to provide fountains for various districts (rioni) of Rome.
-The only criterium was that the fountains in some way had to refer to a characteristic of the neighbourhood in question.
+In 1927, Lombardi was commissioned to provide fountains for various districts (rioni) of Rome.
+The only criterion was that the fountains in some way had to refer to a characteristic of the neighbourhood in question.